Commitment to Equity & Inclusion

 Installing historical markers to better tell our full history

-The City has recently created and installed four new historical panels that better tell our story.
-These panels focus on contributions made to our community by Black people throughout the centuries.
-A video on this effort can be found here -- https://www.youtube.com/watch?v=DuCI6kA1eeM.
-Additional efforts are planned.
+The City has committed to creating and installing new historical panels that better tell our complete story of Fredericksburg.
+These panels focus on contributions made to our community by Black and Indigenous people throughout the centuries.
+New panels were installed in 2021, 2022 and 2024, read more about them here.
+More panels are being planned for future installation.

 Renaming of Jefferson Davis Highway